-The militant Islamists are organized within disparate groups and are thought to number several thousand members.
+The militant Islamists are organized within disparate groups and are thought to number several thousand militants.
 Made up of tiny cells of fundamentalist extremists, they are united in the conviction that the use of force to push Egyptian society towards Islamic rule is a religious duty of Jihad.

-The extremist Islamic groups of al-Gama’a al-Islamiyya do not maintain connections with the Muslim Brotherhood, which seeks mainly political legitimacy.
+The extremist Islamic groups of al-Gama’a al-Islamiyya do not maintain connections with the now forbidden Muslim Brotherhood, which seeks mainly political legitimacy.
 In several occasions, such as the attempt on the life of the Egyptian Interior Minister, Hassan al-Alfi, in August 1993, the Brotherhood issued a statement denouncing the bombing as a dangerous evil.

-On November 17, 1997 58 tourists and four Egyptians were killed in the southern town of Luxor in the bloodiest attack since the Gama’a took up arms in 1992 to overthrow President Hosni Mubarak’s government.
+On November 17, 1997, 58 tourists, and four Egyptians were killed in the southern town of Luxor in the bloodiest attack since the Gama’a took up arms in 1992 to overthrow President Hosni Mubarak’s government.

 Several weeks later two statements – one vowing to halt attacks on foreign tourists and a second denying that such a decision had been made – were issued in the name of the Gama’a al-Islamiyya.
-The split actually began to surface in July following a truce called by imprisoned leaders of the Gama’a al-Islamyiya.
+The split actually began to surface in July following a truce called by imprisoned leaders of the Gama’a al-Islamiyah.
 The two contradictory statements showed the Gama’a was clearly fragmented both inside and outside Egypt.

 The statement vowing to halt the attacks was issued by the Osama Rushdi’s faction.
 Rushdi is the Gama’a media official and lives in the Netherlands, where he publishes the Gama’a publication ‘Al-Murabitoun’ (Vigilant Warriors).
 The extremist statement was issued by Refaei Ahmed Taha, one of the Gama’a leaders who is said to live somewhere in Afghanistan.

 One consequence could be that the splinter armed units in Egypt could carry out even more violent attacks and groups on the run in Egypt may work independently.
-According to Egyptian security sources Gama’a units working in the south of Egypt were working independently without coordination with their political leadership in what they called “a military coup.”
+According to Egyptian security sources, Gama’a units working in the south of Egypt were working independently without coordination with their political leadership in what they called “a military coup.”

 Qutb’s main contribution was to give Islamic religious legitimacy to the duty of maintaining violent Jihad against Arab secular regimes, which were perceived by him as heretics.
 He also gave priority to this kind of Jihad over the religious social Islamic revolution of the Muslim Brotherhood.
 The members of the new groups regarded the old Muslim Brotherhood, and the ideas of its founder, Hassan al-Banna, as completely out of date.
 Sayyid Qutb preached also that Muslim states should be ruled by the Koran, and that all other forms of rule were a negation of the Koran and a blasphemous challenge to it.
 There could be no compromise between the two systems, the two sorts of society.